-In this blog post, we will go over the differences between crowns and fillings so that you can walk into your next appointment feeling confident and informed about your dental care options.
-Below, you’ll find a quick overview followed by more in-depth information about each dental restoration procedure.
+In this blog, we’ll go over the differences between crowns and fillings so that you can walk into your next appointment feeling confident and informed.
+Here is a quick overview followed by more in-depth information about each dental procedure.

 - Covers decayed teeth